 How long are you committing to be in a group?

-Community groups go for around 4-10 weeks at a time.
-We have three semesters.
-A winter semester that starts in January or February, a mini summer semester, and a fall semester that starts in September.
-Group members can choose to stay with a group for each semester or join a different group at the beginning of a new semester.
+Community groups continue for 10 weeks at a time.
+We have two semesters - a spring semester that begins in late January and a fall semester that starts in September.
+You can stay with the same group each semester or join a different group at the beginning of a new semester.

 Is childcare provided?